Can I recover punitive damages in a California wrongful death action?

 Damages in a wrongful death claim can include a number of financial and mental or emotional losses.
 You can seek recovery for the decedent’s funeral and burial expenses, as well as the financial support the deceased would have contributed had he or she lived.
 You can also seek recovery for the deceased’s love and companionship, moral support, and care, along with the deceased’s guidance and training.

 Additionally, the estate’s personal representative can bring a survival action to recover losses suffered by the deceased prior to death.
 The estate can seek to recover the decedent’s medical bills, lost wages, and potentially punitive damages, if the defendant’s actions were egregious.
-Your wrongful death lawyer will closely review the accident to determine your legal right to recovery following the loss of your loved one.
+Your lawyer will closely review the accident to determine your legal right to recovery following the loss of your loved one.